-When $\mathrm{Fix}(f)$ is totally disconnected, Theorem \ref{T: existence of globle torsion-low isotopy} is a corollary of Zorn's lemma and the following Propositions \ref{P: mainproof1-existence of an upper bound}-\ref{P: mainproof1-sphere}.
-We will explain first why the propositions imply the theorem, then we will prove the four propositions one by one.
-We will also give a proof of Proposition \ref{P: torsion-low isotopy has most fixed points} at the end of this subsection.
+Now, we begin the proof of Theorem \ref{T: existence of globle torsion-low isotopy}.
+It is a corollary of Zorn's lemma and the following Propositions \ref{P: mainproof-existence of an upper bound}-\ref{P: mainproof-sphere}.
+We will first deduce the theorem from the four propositions, then we will prove the propositions one by one.